hannah-lynn/essay-site/README.md

 Scroll to top - this component scrolls to the top of the page when it is rendered, I found that it was opening each page at the bottom, previously.

-Navigation - The nav bar changes from words to icons when the screen width gets smaller.
+Navigation - The nav bar changes from words to icons when the browser width decreases.
 This is great for mobiles/tablets, and makes good use of React Hooks useEffect.